Wednesday, September 27, 2023

 Christina Simmons

-Afternoon Panel: Removal Today
+Afternoon Panel: Removal Today - Watch the recording here.

-Moderated by Prudence Beidler Carr, Director of the American Bar Association's Center on Children and the Law, this panel will provide a clear view of the statistics and practices of family removal today, including insights into the disproportionate impact of investigations, removals, and terminations of parental rights by race; an update on mandating reporting and ASFA; and family separation as policy and practice at the southern border.
+Moderated by Prudence Beidler Carr, Director of the American Bar Association's Center on Children and the Law, this panel provided a clear view of the statistics and practices of family removal today, including insights into the disproportionate impact of investigations, removals, and terminations of parental rights by race; an update on mandating reporting and ASFA; and family separation as policy and practice at the southern border.

 Meet the Panelists